Is it safe to travel to Mexico? Your helpful health and safety guide

 Swimming safely: Both coasts of Mexico can be at risk from strong currents and undertows.
 Many Americans spend time at the beach when visiting Mexico on vacation, so it’s important to obey all beach warning flags and signs to remain safe in the water.

-Before booking travel to Mexico from the U.S., it’s recommended that you read the government’s Mexico Travel Advisory for information about safety and security concerns affecting the country.
+Before booking travel to Mexico from the U.S., it’s recommended that you read the government’s Mexico travel advisory page for information about safety and security concerns affecting the country.
 Alerts are listed on a state-by-state basis so you can check your intended destination.

 Mexico travel advice for protecting yourself from crime